-Introduced in the Senate on 23 October 2007 and reported with amendments by the Special Senate Committee on the Anti-terrorism Act on 5 March 2008, Bill S-3 proposes amendments to the Criminal Code(1) that would reinstate anti-terrorism provisions that expired under a sunset clause in February 2007.
-Substantially similar to the original provisions, which came into force with the Anti-terrorism Act in 2001, Bill S-3 proposes provisions to bring individuals who may have information about a terrorism offence before a judge for an investigative hearing, and provisions dealing with recognizance with conditions and preventive arrest to avert a potential terrorist attack.
-It also contains a five-year sunset clause and requires the Attorney General and the Minister of Public Safety and Emergency Preparedness to issue separate annual reports with their opinion as to whether these provisions should be extended.
+Introduced in the House of Commons on 12 March 2009, Bill C-19 contains the provisions found in the former Bill S-3(1) as amended by the Special Senate Committee on the Anti-terrorism Act in March 2008.(2) Bill C-19 proposes amendments to the Criminal Code (the Code)(3) that would reinstate anti-terrorism provisions that expired under a sunset clause in February 2007.
+It also provides for the appearance of individuals who may have information about a terrorism offence before a judge for an investigative hearing and contains provisions dealing with recognizance with conditions and preventive arrest to avert a potential terrorist attack, all of which are provisions that are substantially similar to original provisions in the Anti-terrorism Act that came into force in 2001.
+It also contains a five-year sunset clause and requires the Attorney General and the Minister of Public Safety and Emergency Preparedness to issue separate annual reports that include their opinions as to whether these provisions should be extended.